-Bond ratings scales represent the opinion of credit rating agencies as to the likelihood of a bond issuer defaulting, but they do not tell investors whether
+Notches on the bond ratings scale represent the opinion of credit rating agencies as to the likelihood of a bond issuer defaulting, but they do not tell investors whether

-As we show in the bond ratings scale in Figure 1 below, bond ratings begin at the top, with the Aaa / AAA rating, the highest rating a bond issuer can achieve.
+As we show in the bond ratings scale in Figure 1 below, bond ratings begin at the top, with the Aaa / AAA rating, the highest corporate bond rating.
 In fact, it's so high that only two corporate bond issuers have the coveted Aaa / AAA rating: Johnson & Johnson and Microsoft.
 For bond investing newbies, these bonds are called "triple A."